sagemath/trac_to_gh/Issue 540.md

 This made the extcode .hg directory *HUGE*, so we're going to have to probably revert to right before these were added.

+Some of the java code isn't GPLv2 compatible, but that's OK, since we don't actually run that java code as part of SAGE.

 Issue created by migration from https://trac.sagemath.org/ticket/540